 Alabama requires certain listed professionals (including doctors, physical therapists, teachers, administrators and employees of public or private K-12 institutions, police officers, day care employees, mental health professionals, clergy or any other medical professional) to report any known or suspected child abuse orally (by phone or in person) to the proper authorities and to follow up the oral report with a written report to the authorities.

 In addition, the statutes permit any other person, firm, corporation, or official that knows of or suspects child abuse to make the same report to the proper authorities.
-The statue does not require clergy to report information obtained by a confidential communication.
+The statute does not require clergy to report information obtained by a confidential communication.

 The proper authorities to contact with any known or suspected child abuse are the Department of Human Resources, the chief of police for the city, town, or county, the sheriff or any person, group or organization designated by the Department of Human Resources to receive child abuse reports.